abhinavprakash199/RISC-V-based-MYTH/README.md

 ```
 ![Screenshot (2795)](https://github.com/abhinavprakash199/RISC-V-based-MYTH/assets/120498080/fc8f9348-1031-4d3b-ac28-396e2ffe71fc)
 [MICROCHIP PROJECT URL](https://makerchip.com/sandbox/0rkfAhzwA/058hKX#)
-- We are getting an error *$in1 is used but never assigned* because we have not assigned `$in1` with any value and its generating random values hence can be ignored.
+- We are getting an error *$in1 is used but never assigned* because we have not assigned `$in1` with any value, and it generates random values and hence can be ignored.
 - We are also getting a warning that *$out is assigned but never used* because `$out` is a floating wire getting an output.
 So, we can ignore or use ``BOGUS_USE($out)` to silence the warning.

 #### Vector Addition, 2:1 Multiplexer and 2:1 Vector Multiplexer